Film and Visual Studies

 Advancement to Candidacy

-Advancement to candidacy for a PhD in Film and Visual Studies consists of three components: a qualifying paper, a written general examination, and an oral examination.
-The examinations are designed to test the student’s mastery of their scholarly fields and their ability to proceed to writing a dissertation.
-These will normally take place in March after spring break during the third year of study, and will be supervised by an Examination Committee normally consisting of three faculty members of the Standing Committee for the Program in Film and Visual Studies.
-Students normally take the exam as a cohort.
+Advancement to candidacy for a PhD in film and visual studies consists of three components: a qualifying paper, a written general examination, and an oral examination.
+The examinations are designed to test the students' command of their scholarly fields and their ability to write a dissertation.
+They will normally take place together in March after spring break of the third year of study and will be supervised by an examination committee appointed each year from members of the FVS Graduate Committee.

-Qualifying paper.
-The qualifying paper is required of all students, including students who have completed a master’s thesis elsewhere.
-It is ordinarily developed from an existing seminar paper, research paper, or portion of a master’s thesis.
-Its length is about 5,000 to 10,000 words, including notes.
-The paper should demonstrate the student’s independence of thought, ability to use primary source materials, and proficiency in writing and presentation.
-Following consultation with their field advisors at the beginning of the third term, students will submit to the DGS the proposed topic of the paper and a timetable for its completion.
-The paper must be submitted two weeks before the general examination.
-A student may request that a master’s thesis written for another institution be substituted in lieu of a qualifying paper; this request must be approved by the DGS and two members of the Film Studies Committee.
+The qualifying paper is required of all students, including students who have completed a master's thesis elsewhere.
+It is ordinarily developed from a seminar paper, research paper, or portion of a master's thesis.
+It is approximately 5,000 to 10,000 words in length, including notes.
+The paper should demonstrate the student's independence of thinking and research, their ability to use primary source materials, and their proficiency in writing and presentation.
+Following close consultation with their field advisors, students at the beginning of their third term of residence will submit to the DGS the proposed topic of the paper and a timetable for its completion.
+The paper should be submitted two weeks before the general examination.
+A student may request that a master's thesis written for another institution be substituted in lieu of a qualifying paper; this request must be approved by the DGS and two members of the FVS faculty.

 The dissertation committee should consist of the thesis director and two additional readers.
-(This committee will typically correspond to the general exam committee.)
-The student will convey the proposed membership of the dissertation committee to the Director of Graduate Studies by April 15th of the third year of study.
-The Director of Graduate Studies will confirm the committee's membership and pass on this information to the graduate coordinator.
-S/he will in turn provide formal confirmation of all pertinent deadlines to members of the dissertation committee and the student.
+(This committee will typically include members of the general exam committee.)
+The student will convey the proposed membership of the dissertation committee to the DGS and the Graduate Coordinator by May 31 of the third year of study.
+The DGS will confirm the committee’s membership and pass on this information to the Graduate Coordinator.
+They will in turn provide formal confirmation of all pertinent deadlines to members of the dissertation committee and the student.

-After constituting the dissertation committee, students should confer with their advisors as they choose a thesis topic.
-Once they have done so, they will write a formal dissertation proposal.
-The expectations for the shape and substance of the prospectus will be determined by the advisor in conference with the student; the length of the prospectus will typically be about 3,000 words in addition to a working bibliography.
-In order to sustain satisfactory progress toward the degree, students will be expected to have their prospectus approved by their dissertation committee within five months after completion of the general examination.
-Doctoral candidates in Film and Visual Studies will normally submit their prospectus by September 30th of the fourth year.
+After constituting the dissertation committee, students should confer with their advisors and decide on a thesis topic.
+Once they have done so, they should write a prospectus, i.e., a formal dissertation proposal.
+The expectations for the shape and substance of the prospectus will be determined by the advisor in conference with the student; the length of the prospectus will typically be about 3,000 words and include a working bibliography.

-The Thesis.
-After the prospectus has been approved, candidates will work closely with their thesis director and readers.
-The doctoral thesis is expected to be a substantial work of scholarship.
-The program will accept theses on a great variety of topics involving a broad range of approaches to film and related visual media.
+After the dissertation prospectus has been approved, candidates work closely with their dissertation director and readers.
+The PhD dissertation is expected to be an original and substantial work of scholarship or criticism.
+The program will accept dissertations on a great variety of topics involving a broad range of approaches to film, media, art, and visual studies.
 It sets no specific page limits, preferring to give students and directors as much freedom as possible.